 Flexible Research Funds and Using Them for Salary Support

 Flexible funds may be used for any research expenditure that supports the approved project.
 When flexible funds are used to provide salary support, the associated fringe benefit and tuition remission amounts will also be paid from the flexible fund.
-The Graduate School will not provide additional funds to cover these multiplier amounts.
+The Office of the Vice Chancellor for Research and Graduate Education will not provide additional funds to cover these multiplier amounts.

-Flexible funds may not be used to provide salary support, or additional salary support, for faculty without prior approval from the Graduate School.
+Flexible funds may not be used to provide salary support, or additional salary support, for faculty without prior approval from the Office of the Vice Chancellor for Research and Graduate Education.
 If approved, the faculty salary and related fringe benefit amount will be removed from the Flexible fund budget and become part of the Faculty Salaries and Fringe Benefit budget lines.
 To obtain approval please see Changes to Awards section above.

-Through the Graduate School, funding for fund 135 awards has been provided by the Wisconsin Alumni Research Foundation (WARF) and utilizes income generated by patents filed through WARF by UW-Madison faculty and staff.
+Through the Office of the Vice Chancellor for Research and Graduate Education, funding for fund 135 awards has been provided by the Wisconsin Alumni Research Foundation (WARF) and utilizes income generated by patents filed through WARF by UW-Madison faculty and staff.
 Sponsorship of these awards by WARF should be acknowledged in any reports/publications that may arise from use of these funds.